francisdavey/physics/planning/leibniz.md

   load-bearing for something later (e.g. if parametrised curves / speed in the tangent bundle ever enters, à la Burke)?
 - How much of the infinitesimals material (Hardy / Robinson / nilpotents) is one digression with three branches, vs three separate digressions?
+I wonder if there isn't an "infinitesimals" story - a sort of episode three, which can be motivated directly by the question of how is a curve a polygon.
+OR an alternative is that we can insert the function growth rate definition very early because it so natural; was widely used; and as a digression or further digression it is the basis of lots of O(x) type notation.

 ## PARKING LOT (unsorted — anything new goes here first, sort later)